Nancy Pelosi Doubles Down On Demands For Donald Trump To Delay State Of The Union

 “While many Democrats in the House and Senate would like to make a deal, Speaker Pelosi will not let them negotiate,” Trump said on Thursday during a meeting with the Pentagon on missile-defense.
 “The party has been hijacked by the open-borders fringe within the party.
 The radical left becoming the radical Democrats.
 Hopefully, Democratic lawmakers will step forward to do what is right for our country, and what is right for our country is border security at the strongest level.”

-After 27 days in the government shutdown, it does not look like progress is being made on either side towards a resolution.
-Democrats have offered Trump and the GOP numerous options to reopen the government and end the shutdown — but none of them include $5 billion in funding for the border wall.
+After 27 days of the partial government shutdown, it does not look like progress is being made on either side towards a resolution.
+Democrats have offered Trump and the GOP numerous options to reopen the government and to end the shutdown — but none of them include $5 billion in funding for the border wall.

+Nancy Pelosi can't lose battle with Trump on State of the Union, top Washington lawyer says https://t.co/kFJjhsCxgb pic.twitter.com/438bwyitQb

 Trump has repeatedly stated he is willing to let the shutdown go on for months, or even years, if that is what it takes to get the wall approved.
 He is expected to once again address this issue during the State of the Union.
 Should it proceed as previously scheduled, you can expect to see the State of the Union address aired on January 29.